Disclaimer:

 A debt servicing test is a calculation to assess whether your financial situation would stand up to changes in situation during the term of your home loan.
 This could be increased home loan rates, a change in employment or something else that could impact your ability to maintain your loan payments.

-Servicing test rates are currently around 7.1% at all the major banks which means you as a borrower need to prove that you can afford to borrow at that interest rate even though real rates are down in the low 4’s.
+Important: Servicing test rates are currently around 7.1% at all the major banks which means you as a borrower need to prove that you can afford to borrow at that interest rate even though real rates may be lower.
 At a high level, banks use that rate along with a general living allowance depending on the number of applicants to determine your fixed outgoings and therefore your capacity to borrow.

 Borrowing Potential